View All 1873 Seated Liberty Dime

 Description

 The 1873 (CC) Seated Liberty Dime - Arrows is a dime produced at the Carson City Mint as part of the Seated Liberty Dimes 1837-1891 series.
-With a mintage of 18,791, this is a scarce issue.
-The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right, while the reverse displays an agricultural wreath enclosing the denomination (through 1859) or a wreath enclosing ONE DIME with the inscription UNITED STATES OF AMERICA (1860-1891).
-Designed by James Barton Longacre.
+With a mintage of 18,791, this is a scarce issue — ranked 2nd of 6 mint variants by mintage, with less than 1% of production.
+The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right and the reverse displays an agricultural wreath enclosing the denomination (through 1859) or a wreath enclosing ONE DIME with the inscription UNITED STATES OF AMERICA (1860-1891).
+The 1873-CC "No Arrows" is a major rarity with only one known example.
+Arrows returned to indicate another weight change.
+Struck at the Carson City Mint in Nevada, which operated from 1870 to 1893 and produced coins from Comstock Lode silver and gold — among the most collectible mintmarks in U.S. numismatics.
+Estimated market value ranges from $3.6K to $93K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 2.5 grams, 17.9 mm in diameter, with a reeded edge.
 Cataloged as PCGS #4666.
-The Seated Liberty Dime ran for over half a century, making it one of the longest-lived U.S. Popular with variety collectors.
-The 1873-CC "No Arrows" is a major rarity (only one known).
-The 1894-S with a mintage of 24 is one of the most famous U.S. coins.

 External References